ivlab/GopherGfx/README.md

 # GopherGfx for Prof. Keefe's CSci-4611 Course

+GopherGfx is a high-level scene graph library written in TypeScript and WebGL2.
+It was originally written by Prof. Evan Suma Rosenberg.

-This version of GopherGfx is includes some small modifications to best support the learning objectives in Prof. Keefe's CSci-4611 course sections.
-You can view this GopherGfx sourcecode and auto-generated documentation online:
+This version of GopherGfx includes some small modifications to best support the learning objectives in Prof. Dan Keefe's CSci-4611: Programming Interactive Computer Graphics and Games at the University of Minnesota - Twin Cities.

+You can view this GopherGfx's source code and auto-generated documentation online:

 * Source code: https://github.com/ivlab/GopherGfx
 * Online documentation: https://ivlab.github.io/GopherGfx/